-Welcome to our guide to the best bikes for around £2,000.
+Welcome to our guide to the best road bikes under £2,000.
 Bikes in this price bracket, are light, well-equipped and great value for money.
 We've spent hundreds of hours riding Tarmac roads, gravel roads and trails to find the best bikes for £2,000.
 Here they are.

 Carbon fibre and aluminium vie for the title of most popular frame material for its light weight and strength, but don't dismiss road bikes around £2,000 that are made from the latest high-tech aluminium or steel alloys